chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Metadata is also used for dependency management.

+Cookbooks are like OS packages in that they can be interrelated.
+You can use parts of one cookbook in another.

-Cookbook dependencies are implied when using part(s) of one cookbook in another, such as recipe inclusion.
+Cookbook dependencies are assumed when using part(s) of one cookbook in another, such as including a recipe, or re-using a template.

 Cookbook dependencies are explicitly defined in metadata with the `depends` field.

+.notes Chef is not a mind-reader.

 # Metadata Version Management

 Related to dependency management is version management.
 Cookbooks can be versioned, and dependencies on versions can be declared.

 Cookbook versioning is enforced with dependencies if used, and in Chef Environments.

 Specify a cookbook's version with the `version` field.
 It should be a quoted string in the form "X.Y.Z", e.g., "1.0.0" or "0.5.2".

 # Cookbook Dependencies

 The metadata defines the additional cookbooks required that might not appear in the run list explicitly.

 When cookbooks are uploaded, the Ruby code is parsed by Knife and translated to JSON when it is stored on the Chef Server.

 This is a security feature, so the Chef Server does not execute user-defined Ruby code.

 # Common Components: Assets

 One of the most common things to manage with Chef are configuration files on the node's filesystem.

 * `/etc/mysql/my.cnf`
 * `/var/www/.htaccess`
 * `C:\Program Files\My Application\Configuration.ini`

 Chef cookbooks can contain `files` and/or `templates` directories to contain the source files for these resources as we'll see later.

 # Common Components: Recipes

 *Recipes* are the work unit in Chef.
 They contain lists of resources that should be configured on the node to put it in the desired state to fulfill its job.

 Nodes have a run list, which is simply a list of the recipes that should be applied when Chef runs.

 The node will download all the cookbooks that appear in its run list.